theckhd/ALIA/README.md

 ![Countdown Display](screens/alia_countdown_display.PNG)

 Ten-minute countdown timer to help gague progress.
 Also to make those last-second kills even more epic.

+### Cast Bar
+A cast bar for the lurker that shows even when the lurker isn't your current target.
+Can be toggled using `/setoption alia_castbar (true/false)`

 ## Addon Layout
 The displays can be moved (click & drag) in GUIEdit mode, and save their position between sessions.